Generalized Bell inequalities and frustrated spin systems: Generating generalized Bell inequalities

-In this section we describe a recipe how to construct new GBI's and provide a test whether they are violated by the singlet state in QT.
+In this Section we describe a recipe how to construct new GBI's and provide a test whether they are violated by the singlet state in QT.
 We proceed by constructing frustrated spin systems.\\

-\begin{itemize} \item We start by choosing an integer $N$ and a partition of $\{1,\ldots,N\}$ into two disjoint finite sets ${\mathcal A}$ and ${\mathcal B}$, not necessarily with the same number of elements.
+\begin{itemize} \item We start by choosing an integer $N$ and a partition of $\{1,\ldots,N\}$ into two disjoint subsets ${\mathcal A}$ and ${\mathcal B}$, not necessarily with the same number of elements.
 These sets correspond to the bipartition of the spin system or to possible measurements performed by Alice and Bob.

 \item Then we choose some real coefficients $J_{\mu\nu},\;\mu\in{\mathcal A},\;\nu\in{\mathcal B}$.
 They can be arbitrary but it is not advisable to choose all coefficients with the same sign since we are seeking for frustrated spin systems.